SAVE A LIFEDon’t run, Call 911

 Only the caller and the overdosing person receive protection.

 The law does NOT provide immunity to other individuals at the scene or those who sold or delivered the drugs.

 Does the law’s immunity apply to an alcohol overdose that involves a minor?

-The 911 law refers to “seeking emergency medical help.”
-Does the immunity apply only when calling 911, or will it also apply I take the overdose victim to an emergency room?
+Does the immunity apply if I take the overdose victim to an emergency room?

-Does the law prevent police officers from arresting a person or persons currently under investigation on a separate drug charge?
+Does the law prevent police officers from arresting a person under investigation on a separate drug charge?